Welcome to ‘Corwen Station-New’ (created April 2010).

-In addition to providing an insight into the fascinating history of the Town and its railway heyday it will plot progress towards a new Corwen Station, which it is hoped will be a reality within the next few years.
+In addition to providing an insight into the fascinating history of the Town, its railway heyday and subsequent dissolution, it will plot progress towards a new Corwen Station, which it is hoped will be a reality within the next few years.

 In answer to the most frequent of questions we should like to clarify the following:

 As always the 98% volunteer Llangollen Railway is contributing the lion’s share by re-building the extension to Corwen at the same time as expanding its engineering base, maintaining an increasing mileage of infrastructure and operating its vintage train fleet to timetable.

-It follows therefore that interested parties now seeking the return of the Railway to Corwen should be assisting Llangollen Railway in every way possible with the ongoing project, whilst ensuring that key ex-railway land and structures still remaining are protected for potential re-use.
+It follows therefore that interested parties now seeking the return of the Railway to Corwen should be assisting Llangollen Railway in every way possible with the ongoing project, whilst ensuring that ex-railway land and structures that could be put back to productive use are protected.